Alphabet’s GOOGL division — Google is consistently adding innovative features to its photo-sharing and storage-providing app, Google Photos.

-Google started rolling out a feature named Shared Memories on Android, through which users will be able to share Memories with friends and family.
-The feature will be available on iOS and web in the near term.
+Moreover, Google is rolling out a feature named Shared Memories on Android, through which users will be able to share photos and videos with friends and family.

 With the help of these capabilities, Google focuses on providing an enhanced experience to the users of Google Photos.
 This is expected to boost the app’s adoption in the days ahead.